theDebbister/wg1-image-creation/README.md

 TBD --> for now just copy the files in the English folder and translate all the texts and questions.
 The title and ID columns need to stay the same!

+For RTL texts - when there are English chunks of the texts and they are displayed in the created images in wrong order, they order need to be changed in the xlsx file.
+For example: if the ":1" is displayed in the wrong order, it need to be changed to "1:".
+The program has a problem when changing from RTL to LTR texts.

 ## Create the images

 Steps to create the images: